nickbrazeau/Thesis-Hackathon_Space_the_Final_Miptier/README.md

 ---

 There is still lots to do but with what is here, the next steps could be to bring in the functions in 00-distance_matric_munging.R and 01-plotting.R and adpat them to be brought into `MIPanalyzer`.
 The fork of `MIPanalyzer` at `OJWatson/MIPanalyzer` also contains one extra distnace function and the normalisation for `get_genomic_distance`.
+Not sure how good we have been about calling `dplyr::` etc across all the functions.

 After that things to do could be:

 1. Bring in the other genetic distnace written by Amy